JulianJorgensen/jocelyn/_posts/2015-04-01-sustaining--maintaining-romantic-relationships.md

 These reasons do not have a loving foundation to it, they are that layer of icing used to fill in cracked concrete; it will melt and leave a mess eventually or you’ll be out of icing to use.
 Sugar coating does nobody any good, not the person who is thinking these thoughts, nor the person oblivious to it.

 When you are honest, you give yourself and the other person a chance to develop trust, and an opportunity for them to choose to want to overcome obstacles with you; to nurture and grow your relationship and love for one another.
 For you see, even if one is destined to be together, we all make a conscious choice to be together every second of everyday.
 For at any moment it could come to an end; from a choice to leave to a tragic accident – the other person could just not be there anymore.
 Would you want to spend the time you do have together in a lie, or holding thoughts and feelings in?
-Would it not be worth it to put everything on the line that holds you two together and move through life together embracing all that comes with the person you love?... it is a question for you to answer.
+Would it not be worth it to put everything on the line that holds you two together and move through life together embracing all that comes with the person you love?… it is a question for you to answer.

 ### &nbsp;